 Cortisol is a stress hormone that makes you more alert.
 It rises naturally in the early morning to help you wake up and then starts to fall late morning.
 Cortisol reaches a low point around 9pm and with melatonin rising this allows you to fall asleep.

 Eating carbohydrates that raise your blood sugars has the effect of lowering your cortisol.
 Likewise eating protein and fat and intermittent fasting raise your cortisol levels.
-So one of the strategies I you could try is to eat a higher protein and fat breakfast in the morning to keep cortisol high and a higher starchy carbohydrate dinner in the evening to help lower cortisol.
+So one of the strategies you could try is to eat a breakfast higher protein and fat breakfast to keep cortisol high and a higher starchy carbohydrate dinner in the evening to help lower cortisol.
 This strategy can help keep you more alert and energetic throughout the day and then prepare you for a proper sleep at night.
 The combination of more energy throughout the day and a good quality sleep tends to make a happier person.

 This strategy also helps to stabilize your blood sugar levels throughout the day.
 Stable blood sugar levels keep you more alert, energetic, and in a better mood.